indiancoder264/adampie_test/docs/APP_GUIDE.md

 -   **TypeScript:** Adds static typing to JavaScript for improved code quality and robustness.
 -   **Tailwind CSS:** A utility-first CSS framework for rapid UI development.
 -   **ShadCN UI:** A collection of beautifully designed, accessible, and reusable UI components built on top of Tailwind CSS.
 -   **PostgreSQL:** The application's relational database, managed via the `pg` library.
-The complete schema is designed for scalability and documented in `docs/DATABASE_SCHEMA.md`.
+The complete schema is designed for scalability and can be found in `docs/DATABASE_SCHEMA.md`.
--   **Resend:** Used as the email provider for sending OTP verification emails during user signup.

 ---